-City Weekend is one of Beijing’s best-loved expat magazines.
-Each monthly issue has you covered for food and drink, things to do, arts, and literature.
+City Weekend was one of Beijing’s best-loved expat magazines.
+Each monthly issue covered food and drink, things to do, arts, and literature.
 My interview with Lijia Zhang featured alongside a review of her new novel, Lotus, in February 2017.

 Mother of Invention: Author Interview with Lijia Zhang